danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

   - /blog/2018/08/26/automate-your-macbook-setup/
 ---

-In this post, I'll describe how to automate setting up a new Mac with a terminal script that will install system software and applications, configure the computer etc. This lets you setup a new Mac in minutes.
+In this post, I'll describe how to automate setting up a new Mac with a terminal script that will install system software and applications, configure the computer etc. in mere minutes.

 ## Why automate?

-I (and many with me) prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and to increase the overall reliability of a certain process.
+I prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and to increase the overall reliability of a process.

-For good developers, this involves unit testing, continuous integration, release management etc. while for testers it can involve automated UI testing etc.
+For developers, this involves unit testing, continuous integration, release management etc. while for testers it can involve automated UI testing etc.

-However, one thing that I haven't automated until recently, is to setup a brand new Mac for development, which is time consuming and just not fun.
-It's tedious to remember all the tools and applications that you need.
-Without automation, it can easily take a day, with you filling out gaps for weeks.
+However, one thing that I haven't automated until recently, is to set up a brand new Mac, which is time consuming and just not fun.
+It's tedious to remember all the tools and apps.

-With automation, however, you can setup a new Mac in minutes, making the time it takes time linear to the speed of your Internet connection.
+Without automation, this can easily take a day, and you will then fill out the gaps for weeks.
+With automation, you can set up a new Mac in minutes.

 ## Tools on which I base my script

-Before I show you the script that I have put together to solve this problem, let me go through some tools that I base the script on.
+Before I show you the script I have put together, let me go through some tools that I base it on.
 They are great and will simplify your life, so make sure to check them out.

-* [Homebrew](https://brew.sh) is a package manager (one of several) for macOS.
+* [Homebrew](https://brew.sh) is a package and dependency manager (one of several) for macOS.
-It makes it super easy to install new system tools on your Mac.
-* [Homebrew Cask](https://github.com/Homebrew/homebrew-cask) is a brew extension that lets you install Mac applications directly from the Terminal.
+* [Homebrew Cask](https://github.com/Homebrew/homebrew-cask) is a brew extension that lets you install Mac apps with Homebrew.
-* [Brew Bundle](https://github.com/Homebrew/homebrew-bundle) is a brew extension that lets you manage brew and cask packages with a `Brewfile`.
+* [Brew Bundle](https://github.com/Homebrew/homebrew-bundle) is a brew extension that lets you define brew packages with a `Brewfile`.
 * [Gem](https://rubygems.org/pages/download) is a package manager for Ruby-based software, e.g. Fastlane.
-* [NPM](https://www.npmjs.com) is a package manager for web-development software.
+* [NPM](https://www.npmjs.com) is a package manager for web-related software.
 I also use it for hybrid apps.

-My script will first install these tools, then install everything else using the tools as well as other scripts.
+My script will first install these tools, then install everything else using the tools and scripts.

 ## Creating the script

-Let's create the main system script.
-It will be modular, to make it easy to adjust over time when needed.
+Let's first create the main system script.
+It's modular, to make it easy to adjust it over time.

 First, create a file called `setup.sh` and add the following code to it: